 Who is this for?

-I could only prove a small yet noticeable difference in my sleep quality with data.
-But most importantly, I hated sleeping without it.
+The Eight Sleep Pod Cover 3 is an amazing product, and it made a huge leap in surface comfort compared to the Pod 2.
+While I could only prove a small difference in my sleep quality with data, more importantly, I hate sleeping without it.